New and updated timing models for seven young energetic X-ray pulsars, including the Big Glitcher PSR J0537-6910: Data analysis

 \subsection{Chandra data}

 Chandra observed \psrfive\ twice in 2002 using the ACIS-S detector on August 23 and October 29 (ObsID 2783) for a total of about 48~ks.
 Chandra observed \psreightthree\ six times using the ACIS-S detector in continuous clocking (CC) mode on 2012 February 12 (ObsID 12549), 2021 February 10 (ObsID 23545), 2021 June 23 (ObsID 23546), 2024 April 3 (ObsID 28355), 2024 October 7 (ObsID 28356), and 2025 March 23 (ObsID 28357) for about 20~ks on each date (see Table~\ref{tab:data}).
 We reprocess these data following the standard procedure using \texttt{chandra\_repro} of the Chandra Interactive Analysis of Observations (CIAO) package version 4.17 and Calibration Database (CALDB) 4.12.0 \citep{fruscioneetal06}.
-For data on \psrfive, we use \texttt{specextract} to extract source events from a 1\arcsec\ radius circle centered on the pulsar position and with a background region consisting of a 3\arcsec$\times$10\arcsec\ rectangular box centered on the pulsar but excluding the source extraction circle (see Figure~4 of \citealt{chenetal06}).
-For data on \psreightthree, we extract source events from the one-dimensional CC image along a 1\farcs5 length centered on the pulsar position and with a background region 11\arcsec\ in length and about 10\arcsec\ from the source region; we also consider a larger 3\arcsec\ extraction length to collect more photons for spectral analysis (see Section~\ref{sec:psrj1813}), although this gives somewhat weaker pulse detections.
+For data on \psrfive, we use \texttt{specextract} to extract source events from a 1~arcsec radius circle centred on the pulsar position and with a background region consisting of a 3~arcsec$\times$10~arcsec rectangular box centred on the pulsar but excluding the source extraction circle (see Figure~4 of \citealt{chenetal06}).
+For data on \psreightthree, we extract source events from the one-dimensional CC image along a 1.5~arcsec length centred on the pulsar position and with a background region 11~arcsec in length and about 10~arcsec from the source region; we also consider a larger 3~arcsec extraction length to collect more photons for spectral analysis (see Section~\ref{sec:psrj1813}), although this gives somewhat weaker pulse detections.
 Spectra are combined using \texttt{combine\_spectra} and binned using \texttt{dmgroup} with a minimum of 25 counts per bin.

 For timing analysis of \psreightthree, we select only events in the 2--8~keV energy range.
 We transform the selected event time stamps from Terrestrial Time (TT) to Barycentric Dynamical Time (TDB) using \texttt{axbary} and the pulsar position.
 Acceleration searches for the spin frequency are conducted using PRESTO \citep{ransometal02} with a time bin of 2.85~ms. Data are folded at the candidate pulse frequency using \texttt{prepfold}, and a refined frequency is determined.
 Following the standard procedure\footnote{\url{https://cxc.harvard.edu/ciao/threads/phase_bin}}, we compute rotation phases using \texttt{dmtcalc} and create good time intervals (GTIs) using \texttt{dmgti} for on-pulse emission, i.e, photons with a rotation phase around the peak of the pulse profile, and off-pulse emission, which are photons with a phase outside the on-pulse phase range.
 After correcting the exposure time, we extract phase resolved spectra using \texttt{specextract}.
 The off-pulse spectra can be used as the background for the on-pulse spectra, such that the final pulsed spectra are the result of on minus off-pulse emissions.